Central and Southeast Ohio Estate Planning Lawyer

 Regardless of the size of your estate, your attorney might recommend that you draft both a will and a trust.
 A will allows you to outline your intentions for your estate when you pass away.
 This includes who will receive your assets and care for your minor children.
 Your will must pass through probate before your beneficiaries receive the assets.
 Because wills are only valid when you pass away, you can modify or revoke the document at any time.
 Your Ohio estate planning attorney can help you draft a new will or update an existing one if you wish.

 A trust also allows you to choose who will receive your property after you pass away.
 Trusts have various benefits, including privacy.
 Unlike wills, they don’t go through probate, so your assets don’t have to become a matter of public record.
-There are numerous types of trusts that serve different purposes, including the ability to protect your assets from the extraordinary cost of long term care or to shield assets from creditors.
-Your estate & elder care planning attorney can advise you on the type of trust you need, if applicable.
+There are numerous types of trusts that serve different purposes, including the ability to shield assets from creditors.
+Your estate planning attorney can advise you on the type of trust you need, if applicable.

 Your Ohio estate planning attorney will also help you draft a healthcare power of attorney.
 You can choose a person who will make decisions for you if you’re unable to do so.
 Then, that person will act on your behalf if you become incapacitated.